-The Met continues a longstanding holiday tradition with the presentation of its Christmas tree, a favorite of both New Yorkers and visitors from around the world.
+The Met continues a longstanding holiday tradition with the presentation of its Christmas tree.
 The magnificently lit, twenty-foot blue spruce looms over a vivid eighteenth-century Neapolitan Nativity scene, enshrined in an abundant array of lifelike figures with silk-robed angels hovering above.
-The scene describes in detail the Mediterranean harbor town's multicultural society.
+The scene describes in detail the Mediterranean harbor town’s multicultural society.

 The exhibit of the crèche is made possible by gifts to The Christmas Tree Fund and the Loretta Hines Howard Fund.